RyoCoder/TgMusicPlayer/README.md

 <p align="center">

 ```
-A simple telegram Music Player made with python credits for pytgcalls
+A simple telegram Music Player made with python credits for
 ```

 ### Mandatory Vars
 ```